-The “My money, my life” campaign raises awareness of the true scale of financial abuse for the first time, as it occurs within intimate relationships, where financial control, exploitation or sabotage are used to control a person’s ability to acquire, use and maintain financial resources.
+The “My money, my life” campaign raised awareness of the true scale of financial abuse for the first time, as it occurs within intimate relationships, where financial control, exploitation or sabotage are used to control a person’s ability to acquire, use and maintain financial resources.
 We carried out the UK’s largest study to date in this area in order to understand the prevalence of financial abuse in intimate relationships in the UK.
-We are campaigning for the banking industry to come together to ensure there is adequate and consistent support for the victims of financial abuse in relationships.
+We campaigned for the banking industry to come together to ensure there is adequate and consistent support for the victims of financial abuse in relationships.

 For more information about financial abuse in intimate relationships, go to our What is financial abuse? page.

-If you are the victim of financial abuse or have concerns about domestic violence, please visit the Help and resources section for guidance and help
+If you are the victim of financial abuse or have concerns about domestic violence, please visit the Help and resources section for guidance and help.

 The Co-operative Bank is committed to working with the banking industry to help the victims of financial abuse in relationships.